by John Ellis

 Those among my peers who were able to successfully “do, do, do” were assigned the identity of a good fundamentalist kid that deserves emulation.
 Owing far more to my parent’s positions than my ability to play the game, I managed to achieve the identity of a solid fundy kid even though I was wracked with doubts.
 Doubts about God’s existence and the morality that I was being taught.

 Backing up a bit, part of my nightly fear, as I mentioned, was that my parents, especially my dad, would discover my doubts.
-You see, in my parent’s world, doubt didn’t exist, at least from my perspective (in hindsight, and to be fair, I now realize that my parents would’ve wanted me to come to them with my questions and doubts).
+You see, in my parent’s world, doubt didn’t exist; doubt wasn’t allowed to exist.

 And not just my parents.
 The teachers at my Christian school, my Sunday school teachers, friends, and parents of friends all seemed 100% confident that what they all said was true was, in fact, true.
 No doubt.
 No questioning.
 So much so, that I believed that my doubts automatically placed me outside the acceptable behavior for everyone around me.

 That, of course, meant that I needed to find some new “everyone’s.”
-Because, unsurprisingly, being no different from most people, I didn’t like feeling alone.
+Because, unsurprisingly, since I wasn’t different from most people, I didn’t like feeling alone.

 No human, much less a small boy, enjoys feeling isolated without any access to those who understand and can empathize with them.
 I needed a new people.
 Turns out, modern, secular society was happy to oblige, especially pop culture.